Blacksuan19/website/README.md

 - **GitLab**: Simply fork this repository and start editing the `_config.yml` file!
 - **GitHub**: Fork this reposity and create a branch named `gh-pages`, then start editing the `_config.yml` file.

-# Added Features

-* **[Formspree.io](https://formspree.io/) contact form integration** - just add your email to the `_config.yml` and it works!
-* Use `_config.yml` to **set whether the homepage tiles should pull pages or posts**, as well as how many to display.
-* Add your **social profiles** easily in `_config.yml`.
-Only social profiles buttons you enter in `config.yml` show up on the site footer!
-* Set **featured images** in front matter.

-# Issues

-If you would like to report a bug, ask a question, request a feature, feel free to do so on [the GitLab repository](https://gitlab.com/andrewbanchich/forty-jekyll-theme) and I will be more than happy to help!

-Alternatively, you can open an issue via email by emailing [incoming+andrewbanchich/forty-jekyll-theme@incoming.gitlab.com](mailto:incoming+andrewbanchich/forty-jekyll-theme@incoming.gitlab.com).

-The GitHub repository is simply a mirror of the GitLab repository.

 # Credits